maisieccino/ucl-assistant-api/README.md

 And then the service will start up as `ucl-assistant-backend`.

-# Running Tests
+## Running Tests

-Run `yarn run test:dev` to run Jest in interactive mode where it'll re-run all tests as you develop.
+Run `npm run test:dev` to run Jest in interactive mode where it'll re-run all tests as you develop.

-To run tests on an ad hoc bases, use `yarn run test`
+To run tests on an ad hoc bases, use `npm run test`